 Importantly, this scheme also operates if you have suffered “serious personal injury” in a car accident or road related accident which was the result of your negligence.

-Strict time limits apply for pursuing car accident compensation claim in Queensland.
+Strict time limits apply for pursuing car accident claims in Queensland.

 To commence the claims process, you must send a Notice of Accident Claim (“NOAC”) form to the compulsory third party insurance company: –

 (a) Within one (1) month of consulting a lawyer (this includes the day you speak to a lawyer on the phone about your potential claim); or